-Disability Support Services provides a number of programs: Work Independence Self Advocacy Education (WISE), Workability III (WAIII), College 2 Career (C2C), Independent Vocational and Educational Supports (IVES), and the Mobility Training Program.
+Disability Support Services provides a number of programs: ARISE Lab, Work Independence Self Advocacy Education (WISE), Workability III (WAIII), College 2 Career (C2C), Independent Vocational and Educational Supports (IVES), and the Mobility Training Program.

 The Work Independence Self Advocacy Education (WISE) program is a collaboration between Regional Center and NOCE.
 The same subjects are taught as in other DSS classes; however, instead of individual classes, the subjects are weaved together in a weekly curriculum.
 The WISE program has the same philosophy of promoting independence with students as the DSS Classes.
 However, students in the WISE program have intellectual disabilities with skills that dip more toward the moderate range.
 These students need closer instructional support (1:4 ratio).
 The WISE program prepares adults with moderate intellectual and developmental disabilities to successfully interact in the community.
 It is a 5 year program that teaches lessons in the classroom first, and then reinforces them in various community settings.
 WISE is designed to equip students with skills to live and work as independently as possible.
 Students use college campuses daily for integration while utilizing the cafeteria, bookstore, learning resource center, track, gym, and tennis courts.
 Students also participate in many campus activities such as plays, concerts, job fairs, festivals, and art exhibits.
 Each student is matched with a volunteer job on or off campus.
 The program provides supervision, and students stay together Monday thru Friday from 9:00 a.m. to 2:30 p.m.
 Once the 5 years are completed, the students will transition out of WISE.

 Course topics include: Consumer Skills, Practical Living, Health and Safety, U.S. Civics, Employment Skills